 8 Pieces of the Best Advice I Ever Received

-This month’s Reader’s Digest includes a cover article entitled, “The Best Advice I Ever Got.”
-Among that advice are such words as, “Learn how to nap,” and “Your actions speak so loudly I can’t hear what you’re saying.”Reading that article has made me wonder about the same question in my life, and I’ve been reminded of some of these pieces of advice over the years:
+Years ago, Reader’s Digest included a cover article entitled, “The Best Advice I Ever Got.”
+Among that advice are such words as, “Learn how to nap,” and “Your actions speak so loudly I can’t hear what you’re saying.”Reading that article made me wonder about the same question in my life, and I was reminded of some of these pieces of advice over the years:

 1. “You have to choose to take this commitment seriously.”
 The speaker was a deacon at my home church, and the occasion was my questioning before the church licensed me to preach.
 They had licensed others who didn’t last in ministry, and he didn’t want me to fail.
 Forty-one years later, I still remember that advice.